 One of the most valuable documents provided by teams to sponsoring agencies is the availability or otherwise of the product categories in a given period.

-Each team and organisation has a file in which it lists categories, free macro-classes and duration of agreements.
+Each team and organization has a file in which it lists categories, free macro-classes, and duration of agreements.
 It is a useful tool to quickly understand internal and external interlocutors, what the current situation is, and what the opportunities are for the future.
 It is useless, for example, to propose to Juventus another partner in insurance, as long as there is Allianz, or a coffee producer whilst there is Segafredo, or a car manufacturer whilst the Jeep logo remains on the jersey of the bianconeri.

 Even in these arguments, the true value of a sports marketing or sponsorship agency is substantiated: the ability to understand the opportunities that from time to time open up for certain brands and companies.

 Of course, even in this case, the call of the do-it-yourself is around the corner – but the risk is to waste time and risk credibility, spending time and resource only to slam into closed doors that make it impossible to proceed.
 This is the case for certain product sectors in certain sports.
 Almost all Formula 1 and MotoGP teams have energy drink sponsors, for example; almost all golf tournaments have partners in luxury watches and almost all races in internet tech.

-It’s important, therefore, to utilise the expertise of those within the sports marketing field, who will be able to advise on which brands and companies work best with particular sports or championships (read more about what is a Sponsoprship Activation).
+It’s important, therefore, to utilize the expertise of those within the sports marketing field, who will be able to advise on which brands and companies work best with particular sports or championships (read more about what is a Sponsoprship Activation).
 If you’re ready to talk more about sports marketing or product category sponsorship contact email@example.com